Pasta alla puttanesca is a vibrant Italian dish that captures the bold flavors of Naples in just 20 minutes.

 Olive oil

-As for most of our recipes, we recommend using good quality extra virgin olive oil.
-It tastes better with a mildly fruity and nutty flavor; it’s heart-healthy and packed with antioxidants.
+It tastes better with a mildly fruity and nutty flavor, is heart-healthy, and is packed with antioxidants.

 Salt and pepper

-The sauce probably won’t need any salt because the olives and capers are already salted.
-If you like, you can add a twist of black pepper.
+The sauce won’t need salt because the olives and capers are already salted.
+However, you can add a twist of black pepper.

 Note: there are no anchovy fillets in the original Neapolitan spaghetti alla puttanesca.